bradleycha/tux64/README.md

 original with an improved bootloader, up-to-date kernel patches, and more.

 ## Getting Started
-To get started, read INSTALL.md.
+To get started, read the [Installation Guide](https://github.com/bradleycha/tux64/wiki/Installation-Guide).